exonum/exonum-doc/src/advanced/consensus/requests.md

 - The node requests the next block if there are validators at a height higher than current.
+- The node updates its height after committing the block locally.

 ### Adding new validators